Hyalessa maculaticollis: Association with East Asian summer traditions

+Changes in their first singing season of the year

 The first sound of H. maculaticollis was observed in various places including the Japan Meteorological Agency until 2020.
 The transition of biological season observation is used as a guideline for climate change such as flowering of Yoshino cherry tree, but there is a peculiar tendency in the transition of the first singing season.
 For example, in the Kanto Koshin region and Tohoku region, the first song of H. maculaticollis tends to begin earlier, while in the Hokuriku region and Kochi prefecture, it tends to occur later.

 This trend has become particularly noticeable since 2010, and in recent years, as the earliest H. maculaticollis in Japan occurs in Kumagaya City, Saitama Prefecture around mid-July.
 For this reason, for people living in the Kanto region, H. maculaticollis is now a representation of the midsummer.